netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-video-script.md

 Notice that Either end of a cable may terminate to multiple objects of the same type. (click another interface) For example, a network interface can be connected via a fiber optic cable to two discrete ports on a patch panel (each port attaching to an individual fiber strand in the patch cable).

-OK, then below this you define the cable - starting with the status (click planned) - and note that this is the only required field here - then the type of cable - you can select from various types of copper, fibre and power cables. so select CAT6 for this one.  select the tenancy......give it a label if you like, select a colour (red), the cable length for example 1 metre, and then select any tags you might have created.
+OK, then below this you define the cable - starting with the status (click planned) - and note that this is the only required field here - then the type of cable - you can select from various types of copper, fibre and power cables. so select CAT6 for this one.  give it a label if you like, select a colour (red), the cable length for example 1 metre, and then select any tags you might have created.

-Then simply click create. and now you can see the connection details here and you can also get a visual trace of the cable - which is fantastic when you need to troubleshoot a physical connection, you can instantly see from here what it should be.
+Lastly you can select the tenancy, and then simply click create. and now you can see the connection details here and you can also get a visual trace of the cable - which is fantastic when you need to troubleshoot a physical connection, you can instantly see from here what it should be.
 Once again, here NetBox as the Source Of Truth is defining what the *intent* of the network is.

 OK, delete this example cable, by clicking. connections - cables, and then select it and delete it.